simoRancati/DeepAutoCoV/README.md

 3) File txt that contain the features of Autoencoder Model (<code>Features.txt.png</code>);
 4) File.h5 which contains the information (weights) of the trained AutoEncoder (<code>Autoencoder_models.h5</code>);
 5) Graph of number of features (k-mers) during simulation (<code>number_of_features.png</code>);
-6) file CSV that contains for each simulation week and for each sequence the k-mers not reproduced correctly by DeepAutoCov (The first column contain the id_sequence and other columns contain the k-mers not reproduced correctly) (<code>summary_kmers_week.csv</code>).
+6) file CSV that contains for each simulation week and for each sequence the k-mers not reproduced correctly by DeepAutoCov (The first column contain the id_sequence and other columns contain the k-mers not reproduced correctly in order of mse) (<code>summary_kmers_week.csv</code>).
 7) File txt containing for each FDLs the weeks in advance when DeepAutoCov flags them as anomalies (<code>Distance_prediction.txt</code>);
 8) File txt containing the median frequency of FDLs when DeepAutoCov flags them as anomalies (<code>median_area.txt</code>);
 9) File txt containing precision of DeepAutoCov (<code>precision_top100.txt</code>);